sal55/langs/Compilertest1.md

 ### Lox/Clox

 Clox does extremely well here (Lox interpreter in C).
 I believe [Lox](https://craftinginterpreters.com/the-lox-language.html) is a simple, limited language designed for education, so it's possible that that has helped here.
 Or it may just be a very fast interpreter!
-It makes for something to aim for anyway.
+It makes for something to aim for anyway, and shows how effortless this stuff can be compared with some implementations that appear to struggle.

 ### General